 In 2017, CFWC made a renewed commitment to engaging youth voice.
-CFWC launched two new youth engagement programs to better engage a diverse cross-section of youth from Westmoreland County.
-These programs are supported by grant funding from The Heinz Endowments.
+CFWC launched a youth engagement program to better engage a diverse cross-section of youth from Westmoreland County.
+This program is supported by grant funding from The Heinz Endowments.

 Youth Philanthropy Internship Program